James Fuller (American football): Coaching career

 Fuller was named head coach of the Richmond Raiders in 2011.
 He served in that position for five seasons and led them to a record of 37–24.
 He was named Professional Indoor Football League (PIFL) Coach of the Year in 2012 and 2015.

 Fuller was named head coach of the Maine Mammoths in 2018, leading them to a 7–8 finish after a 1–7 start.

 In 2019, Fuller became defensive coordinator of the Jacksonville Sharks.
 He was promoted to head coach in 2020, a position he served in until the end of the 2021 season.

 Fuller was named offensive coordinator for the Carolina Cobras for the 2022 season.

-On September 13, 2022, Fuller was promoted to Head coach by the Cobras.
+On September 13, 2022, Fuller was promoted to head coach by the Cobras.

+On September 14, 2023, Fuller was named the offensive coordinator for the San Antonio Gunslingers of the Indoor Football League (IFL) for the 2024 season.

+On March 31, 2025, Fuller was promoted to head coach of the Gunslingers after Tom Menas was relieved of his duties as head coach and general manager.